Developer-Utkarsh/DSA/README.md

 # Data Structures & Algorithms Learning Repository 🚀

 Welcome to my DSA learning journey!
-This repository serves as a comprehensive guide for learning, practicing, and revising Data Structures and Algorithms.
+This repository serves as a comprehensive guide for learning, practicing, and revising Data Structures and Algorithms in C++.

 ## Repository Structure 📂

 ```
 dsa/
+├── basics/          # C++ fundamentals and basic concepts
+├── data-structures/ # DS implementations and theory
-├── cpp/              # C++ implementations and practice
+├── algorithms/      # Algorithm implementations and concepts
+├── techniques/      # Problem-solving patterns and approaches
 ├── leetcode/        # LeetCode solutions and notes
-├── concepts/         # DSA concepts and explanations
 └── practice/        # Additional practice problems
 ```

 ## Solution Documentation Structure 📝